-The reverse displays a vigorous dragon in combination with an orb.
-Inscribed in the centre is the Chinese character for “dragon”, and to the right is the letter “P” which stands for Perth Mint.
-Below the dragons is the text “Year of the Dragon”.
+The reverse displays a snake at prey coiling around a branch.
+Inscribed to the right is the Chinese character for “snake” and the letter “P” which stands for Perth Mint.
+Below the snakes is the text “Year of the Snake”.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.